WPP-Public/akqa-nz-silverstripe-cacheinclude/README.md

 ### Template Usage

+Cache a section of a template:

 ```
 <% cache 'SomeCacheBlock' %>
-Template cache to go here
 <% loop ExpensiveSet %><% end_loop %>
 <% end_cache %>
 ```

+Cache an included template:

 ```
 <% cache_include 'SomeTemplateName' %>
 ```

-For each cache block name, you will need a config entry in a Yaml file:

 ### Cache block config

 For each cache block that is used, you need a corresponding config provided to `CacheInclude`.

-The following is an example of a config for `SomeCacheBlock`:
+The following is an example of a config for `SomeCacheBlock` and `AnotherCacheBlock`:

 `mysite/_config/caching.yml`